mborgerson/wiki-export/wiki/Xbox_Neighborhood.md

 ---

-**Xbox Neighborhood** is a Windows shell extension that provides the ability to manages files on Xbox Development Kits in Windows Explorer.
+**Xbox Neighborhood** is a Windows shell extension that provides the ability to manage files on Xbox Development Kits in Windows Explorer.